The events culminating with a love bombing can leave one wondering.

 These sociopaths are primarily interested in screwing up other peoples’ life.
 Standards repel them.

 Can you shield friends from a love bomber?

 Keeping yourself out of the mire is easier than it is trying to keep other people out of the swamp.

 Others can be too worried about being “nice” rather than fair or whatever.

 When it came to friends, my grandmother had a little saying she must have gotten from a song she heard as a girl: “Make new friends but keep the old.
 One is silver, the other gold.”

-If you’re the one being targeted by the antisocial individual (or suspected antisocial individual) keep your head.
+If you’re the one being targeted by the antisocial individual (or suspected antisocial individual), keep your head.
 Watch how they speak of and treat others.
-If anything is excessive or if they’re not particularly charitable in their dealings with others, realize you could be on the other end of that wrath.
+If anything is excessive or not particularly charitable in their dealings with others, realize you could be on the other end of that wrath.
 They tend to move on to easier targets.
 It’s easier for them to target weaker individuals than stronger ones for their games.

 Being firm and friendly seems to be the best defense.

 Antisocial people always reveal their true nature sooner or later.
-It’s better to not be around when they do.
+It’s better not to be around when they do.